These are the stories of three people whose lives have been turned upside down by their desire to become parents.

 Infertility affects 1 in 6 couples, and in 50% of those cases the cause may be male infertility, which is increasing around the globe.

-In order to achieve economic security or career goals, many women must delay childbearing often until their late 30’s and early 40’s, when it is harder to get pregnant.
-Thus, more couples are having to turn to assisted reproductive technologies (ART) to help them build the family they so desperately want.
+In achieve economic security or career goals, many women must delay childbearing often until their late 30’s and early 40’s, when it is harder to get pregnant.
+Thus, more couples are having to turn to assisted reproductive technologies (ART) to help them build a family.

 The shame and stigma surrounding infertility, combined with the intense psychological stress of the fertility journey, pose serious challenges to emotional health and well-being.
 For those with pre-existing mental health conditions, infertility can be painfully disruptive and even dangerous.

 “Fertility warriors,” as they call themselves, can often find solace and healing by sharing their stories to let others know they are not alone.
-We extend our sincere thanks to Abi, Karen, and Kevin for sharing the following powerful and deeply personal stories with us.
+We extend our sincere thanks to Abi, Karen, and Kevin for sharing their powerful and deeply personal stories with us.

 Abi, age 38